 Until an anti-aging pill is developed, if ever, the best that can be done to fix the damage caused by years of wear on the body is to replace its parts.
 And that is being done successfully in many cases.
 They can replace lungs, hearts, kidneys, livers, and even bones, but replacing brain tissue, which is exactly what the retina is, presents a formidable challenge.
 So until that challenge is met, Band-aid treatments and workarounds will have to do.

 For more information about alternative and nutritional treatments for AMD, search by keywords in the Living Well With Low Vision Search Tool at:

-Correction: By saying that nothing can be done about AMD, a doctor is saying that there is nothing medically that can be done other than anti-VEGF treatment for the wet form.
+By saying that nothing can be done about AMD, a doctor is saying that there is nothing medically that can be done other than anti-VEGF treatment for the wet form.
 AMD is incurable at this time, but hard-working researchers are close to providing answers.
 Meanwhile, there is much than can be done to maintain a person’s quality of life with visual impairment.
 Low vision rehabilitation can provide a strong foundation of knowledge and skills.
-Assistive devices and computer software equip low vision people with nearly every possible substitute for lost vision.
-And patient support organizations are ready to provide information and helpful social contact with others who share similar experiences.
+Assistive devices and computer software programs equip low vision people with nearly every possible substitute for lost vision.
+Proper nutrition and health habits can slow the progression of the disease.
+And support organizations are ready to provide information and helpful social contact with others who share similar experiences.

 by Dan Roberts, Editor